Introduction

 2. Organize stakeholder interviews and workshops

-As a second step of the CWDI, we will be conducting approximately 30 stakeholder interviews.
-Approximately half the interviews will be focused on gathering information on the types of professionals included in the cybersecurity workforce.
-The other half will be focused on current information gaps and needs in cybersecurity workforce data.
-Additionally, we will hold three large workshops on important topics related to cybersecurity workforce data.
-These workshops will be open to the public and used for information gathering to inform a future cybersecurity workforce data collection.
+As a second step of the CWDI, 30 stakeholder interviews were conducted from January to April 2024.
+Half of the interviews were focused on gathering information on the types of professionals included in the cybersecurity workforce.
+The other half were focused on current information gaps and needs in cybersecurity workforce data.
+Additionally, three workshops were held on important topics related to cybersecurity workforce data in May and June 2024.
+These workshops were open to the public and used for information gatherings to inform future cybersecurity workforce data collection.

 3. Prepare research questions for the survey